 CRU creates, shares and sells a variety of resources aimed at assisting people to work towards positive change in the lives of people with disability.
 These range from practical guides, academic texts, stories, evaluations and reports and progressive frameworks for considering disability within its societal context.

 CRU has a particular interest in capturing local stories that offer inspiration, information and insights into what needs to change in our communities so that people with disabilities have better lives.

 CRUcial Times is the name of CRU’s themed periodical which is emailed broadly, mailed free to all members and is freely available on this website.
 It aims to create, inspire and develop positive change through the sharing of wisdom or information and ideas to assist in practical ways.

-A variety of local and internationally produced resources are sold through our online bookstore.
-Many of these books hold Queensland stories and analyses.
+A variety of local and internationally produced resources are sold through our online store.
+Many of these books hold Queensland stories and history.

 CRU has published nine books to date, six of which are still available in our bookstore.